Unlock the secrets of Iran on an epic two-wheeled adventure

 Iran is a big country and this trip covers a lot in two weeks, so be prepared for some long travel days in the vehicle as well as cycling.

-When we stay in local homes we sleep on the floor rather than in a bed (so bringing your own light inflatable mattress is essential).
+When we stay in local homes we sleep on the floor rather than in a bed.
+While bedding is provided, you might like to bring a thin, light inflatable camping-style mattress to increase your comfort

 Most group meals are on a 'shared' basis where the group orders a number of dishes and everyone shares (as opposed to ordering your own dish)